 The office is managed and supported by staff members who are available to answer questions and help students move through the program.
-Staff can assist students with questions about class schedules and locations, checking out test materials (please see below), internships, the degree application process, etc. Students may also make appointments to see professors through staff members.
+Staff can assist students with questions about class schedules and locations, internships, the degree application process, etc. Students may also make appointments to see some professors through staff members.
 Staff do not advise students.
 It is best to see advisors for questions related to what courses to take and when.

 A variety of resources are available to students in the office.
 These include information on professional organizations and potential internship sites, forms for changing advisors, and changing tracks.
 In most cases, forms are also available on the department website.

-Professors frequently leave papers with staff for students to pick up.
+Professors sometimes leave papers with staff for students to pick up.
 Please check with staff to see if they have papers from your class.
 Students may not have access to any papers other than their own.